-Monitoring of the web is undertaken automatically.
-The Communications, Web & Digital Systems Administrator has setup a Google Alerts account to detect changes in content for predefined search terms.
+The Communications team receive Google Alerts to detect changes in content for predefined search terms.
 Terms have been entered for the Council, its premises, ongoing plans/developments, and names of key staff, Members and vexatious complainers.
 Additional search terms are added as and when appropriate, or the need arises.
 Any detections are automatically emailed to communications@middevon.gov.uk, then forwarded to the relevant staff and/or Members, as above.